ozadr1an/Spuds/README.md

  * Additional 14 pin header with remaining I/O for prototyping
  * SMT Components sized at 0805, and no QFNs for easier soldering.
  * 2-Layer PCB to reduce manufacture cost & complexity

+####Benefits of this Design
+* Allows modular use of Stepper Drivers, allowing:
+ * User selection of driver used
+ * The re-use of existing drivers
+ * Replacement due to fault/failure.

+* Integrated USB controller provides 12MBps bandwidth, instead of usual slower serial comms via FTDI.
+Result: Virtually no serial communication errors and interruptions due to PC Activity reduced.
+* Integrated micro-SD Card slot
+* Uses small standard Molex connectors for motors, heater, and endstops.

 ####Revision History
 * V0.5 [July 2013]: Internal pre-production design.